From the HEU Q & A:

 Proposed Constitutional Amendment

-[Insert Local Name]
+Submitted by: [Insert Local Name]

 Article: 6